Model Reprogramming: Resource-Efficient Cross-Domain Machine Learning: Theoretical Characterization of Model Reprogramming

 \subsection{Other interpretations}

-In addition to representation alignment, we summarize different interpretations and analysis of model reprogramming based on existing works.
+In addition to representation alignment, we summarize different interpretations and analyses of model reprogramming based on existing works.
 Using first-order approximation, \cite{zheng2021adversarial} shows that the optimal loss decrement in reprogramming is equivalent to the $\ell_1$-norm of the average input gradient.
 Consequently, model reprogramming is more successful when input gradients of target data are more aligned, and when inputs have higher dimensionality. \cite{hambardzumyan2021warp} motivates the data efficiency and fast adaptivity of model reprogramming in language models from the perspective of learning optimal trainable input prompts for efficient adaptation to downstream tasks.
+Notably, when the source and target domains are both in computer vision, model reprogramming essentially reduces to visual prompting \cite{bahng2022visual}.